KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-electrohammer-vanguard.md

 ## Attacks

-* Infues itself with an electro armor, gaining great resistance and empowering certain attacks.
-The armor will have its' resistance against most elements increased, but has a great weakness to cryo elemental application.
+* Infues itself with an Electro armor, gaining great resistance and empowering certain attacks.
+The armor will have its resistance against most Elements increased, but has a great weakness to Cryo Elemental application.
-* Charges up for a medium interval, then smashes its' hammer into the ground.
+* Charges up for a medium interval, then smashes its hammer into the ground.
   * While armored: the smash creates a shock in a medium radius around it.
-* Upwards swings its' hammer, into a follow up attack of smashing it in the ground, and after a short delay a wide swing.
+* Upwards swings its hammer, into a follow up attack of smashing it in the ground, and after a short delay a wide swing.
-  * While armored: the swings are significantly faster and infused with electro.
+  * While armored: the swings are significantly faster and infused with Electro.
-* Charges rapidly towards the player, and upon reaching its' destionation, smashes the hammer into the ground.
+* Charges rapidly towards the player, and upon reaching its destionation, smashes the hammer into the ground.
   * Charges faster and the smash creates a shock in a medium radius around it.